-Flow Source Target Frequency New/Updated Equipment and Resource Data Market participant (via Facility Registration) Process P7 As required
+Flow Source Target Frequency

+New/Updated Market participant Process P7 As required

+Equipment and (via Facility

+Resource Data Registration)

 - The market participant submits facility equipment information via Online IESO.
 This includes information obtained via the following processes: Record Equipment, Register Revenue Meter Installation; Prepare for Operations and Commission Equipment processes; - This includes new or updated information with respect to market resources, power system equipment models and data, topology, connection points, operational characteristics (e.g. impedances, normal statuses) and operational meters for system monitoring and control; and - This data item could trigger a new study which will result in an updated System Control Order (SCO).